 Visibility of guest interactions

-When someone other than the person who set up the Google connected home device interacts with the device, for example via the Assistant, and the device does not recognize their voice, their communication history is stored in the activity history of the Google Account used to set up the device.
-You can access this history at myactivity.google.com.
-If you allow guests to use your device, be sure they understand that their interactions will be stored by Google in your Google Account and that you can view and delete that information.
-When you have guests in your home, you may consider muting the microphone or unplugging and putting the device away.
+If someone interacts with your Google connected home device via Google Assistant, and the device does not recognize their voice, their activity on the device (like things they ask Google Assistant) may be stored in your Google Account.
+As the device owner, you can access this activity at g.co/assistant/yourdata (the audio recordings of this activity are not stored in your Google Account).
+If you allow guests to use your device, be sure they understand that their activity on the device may be stored by Google in your Google Account and that you can view and delete that information.

-If you’re using a Google Nest Wifi or a Google Wifi device, note that when guests use your Wi-Fi network, some of their information (such as IP and MAC addresses and usage data) can be seen through your Google Wifi or Home app, as applicable, and is associated with your account.
+If you’re using a Google Nest Wifi or a Google Wifi device, note that when guests use your Wi-Fi network, some of their information (such as IP and MAC addresses and usage data) is associated with your account, and can be seen through your Google Home app, as applicable.

 Limiting guests' ability to access your information